 The inclusion of these issues in the common agenda recognized by the group of the world's twenty largest economies is positive, even if the final declaration that culminates the processes has no binding effects.
 However, not long ago, the first international convention on artificial intelligence was signed by its first signatories.
 Led by the European Union, the treaty constitutes a significant step forward in international discussions involving the governance of artificial intelligence.
 So, at least, it seems.

-In May 2024, a historic achievement was announced in the field of discussions on Artificial Intelligence: after two years of negotiations, the first international treaty on artificial intelligence was adopted by the European Council.
+In May 2024, a historic achievement was announced in the field of discussions on Artificial Intelligence: after two years of negotiations, the first international treaty on artificial intelligence was adopted by the Council of Europe.
 In September, the European Union, the United States of America and the United Kingdom signed the Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law.
 Negotiated by 57 countries, it is the first international treaty to establish a framework of obligations aimed at reconciling the mitigation of risks associated with technology, the protection of human rights and the promotion of responsible innovation.

 The Conference of the signatory parties should be the body responsible for monitoring the implementation of the treaty, including through mandatory reports provided by the signatory parties during the first two years of signing the commitment.
 The last highlight is the indication that there needs to be international cooperation on AI, with the exchange of relevant information on technology that can have considerable positive and negative effects on the enjoyment of human rights.